nodejs/node/doc/api/process.md

 occupied in the main memory device (that is a subset of the total allocated memory) for the process, which includes the _heap_, _code segment_ and _stack_.

-The _heap_ is where objects, strings and closures are stored.
+The _heap_ is where objects, strings, and closures are stored.
 Variables are stored in the _stack_ and the actual JavaScript code resides in the _code segment_.